Voice search is HUGE right now.

 Sure, lots of voice searches are done on the Google app (or by “typing” with your voice on your phone).

-Which means that you still get a traditional set of 10 blue links.
+This means that you still get a traditional set of 10 blue links.

 But this is becoming less and less common.